-Denote by $X_v$ the number of cluster containing a vertex $v$.
-Note that given that $v$ belongs to a cluster $C_i$, by the memoryless of geometric distribution, the probability that $v$ belongs to the the interior of the cluster is $\frac12$:
+Denote by $X_v$ the number of clusters containing a vertex $v$.
+Note that given that $v$ belongs to a cluster $C_i$, by the memoryless property of the geometric distribution, the probability that $v$ belongs to the interior of the cluster is $\frac12$: